 With the support of Israeli and Palestinian colleagues, TCLP has built trusting relationships across political, religious and social divides throughout Israel and Palestine.
 We also bring Israelis and Palestinians together for Compassionate Listening trainings and events.
 TCLP offers a powerful conflict resolution model and concrete skill building for our participants.
-We have visited Jordan on three delegations, and in 2002 I expanded our regional involvement with a successful delegation to Syria and Lebanon, co-led by Munteha Shukralla.
+I included Jordan on three delegations, and in 2002 I expanded our regional involvement with a successful delegation to Syria and Lebanon, co-led by Munteha Shukralla.

 TCLP is respected as one of the oldest established NGOs working in Israel and Palestine in the field of Track II (Citizen) Diplomacy.
 Our delegations have resulted in an extensive, active network of informed leaders across N. America as a result of their transformative experiences in the field.
-Our impressive alumni play a positive role in peace-making efforts: educating in their home communities and inviting others to support reconciliation leaders in Israel and Palestine.
+Our alumni play a positive role in peacemaking efforts, educating in their home communities and inviting others to support reconciliation leaders in Israel and Palestine.
 Some of our alumni have created successful Mideast peace programs that promote cross-cultural and interfaith understanding, as well as human rights and humanitarian work.
 Their leadership and efforts are especially important as the Israeli - Palestinian conflict continues to create harsh divisions among religious communities and political groups, on college campuses and within the peace movement.

 COMPASSIONATE LISTENING TRAINING